neftjs/neft/Db.coffee.md

 		update: (doc) ->

 			unless utils.isObject doc
-				throw new TypeError 'Only simply objects could be inserted'
+				throw new TypeError "Only simply objects could be inserted"

+			unless @_search
+				throw new ReferenceError "remove() can works only with collection"

 			@_search = false